mrVectorz/snips/container_workshop.md

 Create subvolume 'images/alpine'
 ~~~

-Here we can see how useful a registry can be, we download and then unpackage the image:
+Here we can see how useful an image registry can be, we download and then unpackage the already made tiny image:
 ~~~
 # CID=$(docker run -d alpine true)
 Unable to find image 'alpine:latest' locally